NickM719/Linux-RetroPie-install-script/README.md

-Rasbien - You may need to use chmod to mae the progam executable.
+Rasbien - You may need to use chmod to make the progam executable.
 Ubuntu - Right click the file and select "Run as Program" to run.